KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Engine Ignitor (by HoneyFox)
 ModuleRCSFX by ialdabaoth
 Advanced Jet Engine by camlost
+Engine Trhust Controller by HoneyFox (but DELETE the cfg that comes with it) KM_Gimbal.
+If you already have Space Shuttle Engines or Smart Parts, you have this.
+Otherwise you need it.

 Best with:
 Medieval Nerd's Realistic Tech Progression Lite tech tree (note: requires RftSEngines, not RealEngines)